 Crocodiles have toothy grins!

-Which means that what we are looking at here are Crocodiles.
-A dentists delight and you would have to travel a long way to see a toothier grin than this!
+This means that what we are looking at here are Crocodiles.
+A dentist’s delight and you would have to travel a long way to see a toothier grin than this!

 Typically, crocodiles are more aggressive than alligators, which makes crocodiles more dangerous than alligators.
 They are also happy to live in not only freshwater environments but also saltwater, unlike their cousin the Alligator.